pypy/pypy.org/posts/2026/06/benchmarker2.md

   endpoints are not supported on buildbot 0.9 and up, we set up a [build-summary](https://build-summary.pypy.org/summary?branch=py3.11) alternative that is synchronized to the buildbot work.
-- Perhaps make more use of the free github actions workers to replace or enhance the buildbot workers.
+- Perhaps make more use of the free GitHub actions workers to replace or enhance the buildbot workers.
 Some of that can be seen in PR 5488.
 The build-summary service is also able to ingest github action testing results.
 - Continue to push on in CPython compatibility, performance improvements, and